 Who gets it?

 nbn™ chief executive Bill Morrow expects 300k premises which were going to receive FTTN will be switched to FTTdp.
 Trials of the technology are due to begin sometime next month in Sydney, Melbourne and other capital cities.
 If it is a success, FTTdp could start being rolled out in 2017.
-It’s looking to be used largely in rural areas in premises with long driveways.
+It’s looking to be used largely in areas with lower population density or areas not suitable for FTTN or FTTP and where HFC is not available.

 To see where your exact location stands in the nbn™ rollout process, check out the nbn™ Coverage Checker.
 This will let you pinpoint exactly where sites have been built or are in stages of preparation or construction.
 Make sure to register your interest on the nbn™ Wait List and check out iinet’s nbn™ plans to be ready to roll when the nbn™ hits your neighbourhood.